lauraljh25/ScoresAndCounters/README.md

-#Scores And Counters
+Scores And Counters

 App for keeping multiple scores/counters created in MAUI.

 TO DO
-Add Counter page with collection of counter controls Add Counter control
+add settings page
-Add Resource File
+add way to load and save counters add colours to each counter